Liam-W-Smith/Liam-W-Smith.github.io/index.md

 ---

 <img src="/assets/Profile_Photo.jpg" align="right" width="200px"/>
 Hey!
 My name is Liam and I’m a senior at Middlebury College studying geography and mathematics.
 When I’m not at school, I live in Rochester, New York with my four siblings, parents, and grandma.

-I love hiking, rock climbing, and gymnastics, and I’m passionate about the applications of GIS towards conservation, urban planning, and renewable energy.
+I love hiking, rock climbing, and gymnastics, and I was involved with environmental advocacy for several years.
+I’m passionate about the applications of GIS towards conservation, urban planning, and renewable energy.

 This website serves as a portfolio for my college education and relevant work experiences.
+Please contact me at 1liam1smith1@gmail.com with any questions.
 <br clear="left"/>

 <!-- | Hey!
 My name is Liam and I’m a senior at Middlebury College studying geography and mathematics.
 When I’m not at school, I live in Rochester, New York with my four siblings, parents, and grandma.
 I love hiking, rock climbing, and gymnastics, and I’m passionate about the applications of GIS towards conservation, urban planning, and renewable energy.
 This website serves as a portfolio for my college education and relevant work experiences. | ![<img src="(assets/Profile_Photo.jpg" width="500"/>](assets/Profile_Photo.jpg) | -->